Formation of The Lord's New Church

 All following new governmental laws of the church or changes in church governmental laws listed in the Handbook contain a note indicating the international membership approved it

-The Lord’s New Church's 1947 "Principles and Plan of Order..." created a governmental structure unlike any other found in the 250-year history of the New Church.
+The Lord’s New Church's 1947 "Principles and Plan of Order..." created a Twofold Governmental Structure unlike any other found in the 250-year history of the New Church.